zendcrew/table-rate-shipping-rates/readme.md

 = Product Rules Validations =

-With [Shipped - WooCommerce Table Rate Shipping](https://codecanyon.net/item/woocommerce-table-rate-shipping/39691473?ref=zendcrew), package items can be filtered based on combinations of any of the **35+ product rules** included:
+With [Shipped - Table Rate Shipping Method](https://codecanyon.net/item/woocommerce-table-rate-shipping/39691473?ref=zendcrew), package items can be filtered based on combinations of any of the **35+ product rules** included:

 * **Products**
 * Specific Products